-To determine the electrode wear, measure dimension A between the lever and washer in the closed (ON) state, as shown in Figure 13.
+To determine electrode wear, measure the distance between the lever and washer in the closed (ON) state, as shown in Figure 13.
 This dimension is called the "wipe".
 If the 1.0mm contact wear gauge cannot be inserted, then the end of the service life has been reached.
+The maximum number of open/close operations is 500,000 regardless of the magnitudes of the currents interrupted.
+Contact Toshiba for information regarding replacement of the vacuum interrupters.

-The drive unit and the closing coils also have an electrical service life of 200,000 operations.
-As a result, these parts should be replaced around 200,000 operations.
+The drive unit and the closing coils also have an electrical service life of 500,000 operations.
+As a result, these parts should be replaced around 500,000 operations.